420Integrated/My420Wallet/src/components/DecisionTree/data/md/_Forgot_pass_access.md

 ## Forgot password (MEWconnect)

-#### The MEWconnect app has been discontinued to make way for our fully-fledged MEW wallet app, which allows users to store ETH and tokens, send transactions, and swap directly from their phone!
+#### The MEWconnect app has been discontinued to make way for our fully-fledged MEW wallet app, which allows users to store FOURTWENTY and tokens, send transactions, and swap directly from their phone!

-#### <a href="https://mewwallet.myetherwallet.com">Download the MEW wallet app now</a> for iOS or Android and migrate your account for free!
+#### <a href="https://mewwallet.my420wallet.420integrated.com">Download the MEW wallet app now</a> for iOS or Android and migrate your account for free!

 #### If you're having trouble remembering your password, follow these steps: